All Life is Problem Solving

 – The Urantia Book

-We can counter our fears by being aware that fear is not a component of spiritual life and that, by entertaining or indulging fears, we effectively block out spiritual messages.
-It helps to bring fears into the open where we can examine them in a reasonable and balanced manner and from a loving perspective.
-And when we do so, we often find them unsubstantiated and pointless.
+We can counter our fears by recognizing that fear is not part of the spiritual life.
+Whenever we entertain or indulge our fears, we effectively block out spiritual messages.
+To remedy this, we bring our fears into the open where we can examine them in a reasonable and balanced manner and from a loving perspective.
+And when we do so, we will most often find them unsubstantiated and pointless.

-Doubt stems from a lack of faith, and whenever we lose faith in the good wisdom of our Spirit Guide, we deny the truth of the love, goodness, and beauty of God.
+Doubt stems from a lack of faith, and whenever we lose faith in the good counsel of our Spirit Guide, we deny the truth of God’s love, goodness, and beauty.
 The unwavering faith we need to succeed has nothing to do with the doctrines of organized religions.
-Instead, it is our personal faith in the spiritual forces that are always working to spiritualize and transform us (see Have Faith – But Faith in What?).
+Instead, it is our personal faith in the spiritual forces that are always working to spiritualize and transform us.

 – The Urantia Book

-Impatience is another impediment when attempting to solve difficulties.
+Impatience is another impediment to solving our difficulties.
 It doesn’t help to hurry through life or rush events.
 Take time to make plans and realize that plans take time to mature.
-God guides the universe along a path of progressive and balanced evolution in which the future is built on the foundation of the past.
+God guides the universe along a path of orderly progression and balanced evolution in which the future is built on the foundations of the past.

 Overcome your impatience by understanding the nature of change.
 Whether it is biological, mental, or spiritual, change takes time and progresses one step at a time.
-It is primarily an unconscious process best recognized and evaluated only in retrospect.
+It is an unconscious process best recognized and evaluated only in retrospect, and with deep reflection.

-Teach yourself to rise above trivial episodes, base desires, and the selfish pursuits of daily life by viewing the world from an enlarged perspective; realize that God has a positive plan for your future and the future of the world.
+Teach yourself to rise above the trivial episodes, base desires, and selfish pursuits of daily life by viewing the world from an enlarged perspective, a cosmic perspective; realize that God has a positive plan for your future and the future of the world.
 He has a greater purpose for you—if you so desire.

 What Is Divine Problem Solving?

-Divine problem solving is a method of finding practical and moral solutions through communion, which means sharing your difficulties, thoughts, desires, and aspirations with the Spirit of God within you.
-Problem solving works best when used with Divine Meditation – A Working Method.
+Divine problem-solving is a method of finding practical and moral solutions through communion, which means sharing your difficulties, thoughts, desires, and aspirations with the Spirit of God within you.
+Problem-solving works best with meditation and reflection.

-The effectiveness of this technique is conditioned and limited only by your understanding of divine values and the nature of God (see God Consciousness).
-You can then use this understanding to visualize and create a divine persona, or presence, who is impartial, enlightened, idealistic, all-wise, and glorious.
-Imagine this persona offering you spiritual advice for your personal and moral difficulties (see Live in the Presence of God).
+The effectiveness of this technique is conditioned and limited only by our understanding of divine values and the nature of God (see God Consciousness).
+We use this understanding to visualize and create a divine persona, or presence, who is impartial, enlightened, idealistic, all-wise, and glorious.
+We then imagine this divine Being offering us spiritual advice for our personal and moral difficulties.

 Continuous effort – not strength or intelligence – is the key to unlocking our potential.